MD Discovery

 - Discovery 3: Integration: Integrate multiple concepts into your practice of medicine.

-- Discovery 4: Creation: Utilise and apply your MD Discovery learning to create a new process, research paper or patient education package to name just a few ideas.
+- Discovery 4: Clinical scholar: Utilise and apply your MD Discovery learning to create a new process, research paper or patient education package to name just a few ideas.

 In the first year of the medical course, students can choose to study one topic within the Discovery - Foundation subject which will build the basis of knowledge for the following subjects.
 This subject is worth 12.5 credit points.